RavanH/orange-confort-plus/readme.txt

 Other settings are aimed at users needing reading accommodations, such as highly legible and vocalized text ( Reading+ mode) or more advanced tools like rulers, margins, and colorization ( Reading++ mode).
 Finally, navigation settings are available for users who have difficulty with the mouse pointer and prefer larger buttons or even no-click navigation with automatic hovering clicks ( Pointing+ mode).
 Additional settings are available for users who navigate web pages exclusively using buttons or keyboard commands ( Motor+ mode).

-For web developers, Comfort+ is an excellent way to showcase the accessibility improvements made to their websites.

 = Plugin options =

 * Toolbar versions: V4 or V5 can be set on Settings > Reading.